 - Foreign jurisdictions

-Called to the bar of the DIFC, and to the bar of the Republic of Rwanda for specific proceedings.
+Called to the Bar of the Dubai International Financial Centre, and to the Bar of the Republic of Rwanda for specific proceedings.

 Contributor to ‘Annotated Companies Acts’ (2007, Oxford University Press, ed.
 Prof. John Birds), and ‘Annotated Companies Legislation’ (now in its third edition, 2013, OUP, ed.
 Prof. John Birds).